 Bachelor of Music students are required to perform two recitals to complete the degree.
-The first is usually given in the junior (third) year and the final degree recital is usually given in the senior year of the program.
-The senior recital involves an accompanying project such as program notes or an analytical paper, which will synthesize the student's performance and academic education.
+The first is given in the junior (third) year and the final degree recital is given in the senior year of the program.
+The senior recital may involve an accompanying project such as program notes or an analytical paper, which will synthesize the student's performance and academic education.
 Students who wish to present required recitals outside of these periods must submit an official request to the Conservatory Office a minimum of one semester before the proposed date (semester) of the required recital.
-The Dean, Artistic Steering Committee, and applied teacher will review the request for approval.
+The Dean, Artistic Advisory Committee, and applied teacher will review the request for approval.

 Performance Diploma students must perform two recitals to complete the diploma, but may perform up to four recitals for credit, at the discretion of the applied teacher.
 PD students must present one recital in the third year and one recital in the fourth year of the program.
 Students who wish to present required recitals outside of these periods must submit an official request to the Conservatory Office a minimum of one semester before the proposed date (semester) of the required recital.
-The Dean, Artistic Steering Committee, and applied teacher will review the request for approval.
+The Dean, Artistic Advisory Committee, and applied teacher will review the request for approval.
 Additional recitals may be given for credit in the first and/or second years of the student's program.

 Conducting Diploma students must perform two recitals to complete the diploma.
-These recitals will be under the supervision of the Director of Conducting and may involve an existing on-campus ensemble, off-campus ensemble, or a specially formed recital ensemble.
+These recitals will be under the supervision of the Director of Conducting and may involve an off-campus ensemble or a student-formed recital ensemble with the approval of the Director of Conducting and the Dean.
 At the discretion of the Director of Conducting, recital credit may also be given for individual works conducted on more than one concert.